simp/pupmod-simp-tlog/README.md

 ## Description

-This module manages the installation and configuration of [tlog](http://scribery.github.io/tlog/) for active termainal session recording.
+This module manages the installation and configuration of [tlog](http://scribery.github.io/tlog/) for active terminal session recording.

 By default, the logs will be recorded to `journald` with systems running `systemd` and `syslog` otherwise.